DriesCruyskens/driescruyskens/README.md

 # Hi there 👋, I'm Dries Cruyskens
-### A Sofware Engineer with a passion for Networking, Cybersecurity and Generative Art.
+### A Sofware Engineer with a passion for Computer Networking, Cybersecurity and Generative Art.

 ## Wazza!